September 27, 2013 Ephemera Society

 The Ephemera Society of America invites applications for the Philip Jones Fellowship for the Study of Ephemera.
-This competition, now in its tenth year, is open to any interested individual or organization for the study of any aspect of ephemera, defined as minor (and sometimes major) everyday documents intended for one-time or short-term use.
+This competition, now in its eleventh year, is open to any interested individual or organization for the study of any aspect of ephemera, defined as minor (and sometimes major) everyday documents intended for one-time or short-term use.
 It is expected that this study will advance one or more aims of the Society:

 - To cultivate and encourage interest in ephemera and the history identified with it